This article was updated on December 20, 2017 and May 8, 2017 to reflect the latest AWS pricing and policies

 However, if AWS were to drop the on-demand prices by an average of 30% in the third month of your contract, your savings compared to the new On-Demand price would be decimated to 17% for that year, since AWS will lock you into the old monthly pricing.

 While further price reductions are not guaranteed, the increasing commoditization of cloud computing and aggressive attempts by other cloud service providers to take market share from AWS are likely to continue to drive prices lower.
-I doubt that we’ll see price drops as steep as 30% per year, but 5%-10% reductions per year are likely.
+We doubt that we’ll see price drops as steep as 30% per year, but 5%-10% reductions per year are likely.

 Three-Year Term – Pay Upfront